 Rhabdomyosarcoma in Children

 Rhabdomyosarcoma is a type of cancer.
-It starts?in cells that grow into?skeletal muscle cells.
-The cells are called rhabdomyoblasts.?Skeletal muscles control all of a person?s voluntary muscle movements.?The cancer is most common in children under age 10, but it is rare.
-It can form anywhere in the body.
+It starts in cells that should grow into skeletal muscle cells.
+Skeletal muscles control voluntary muscle movements.
+These are movements we can control.
+This rare cancer is most common in children under age 10.

-In collaboration with Massachusetts Eye and Ear Infirmary, MassGeneral Hospital for Children offers a combined Pediatric Head and Neck Clinic for patients with head and neck tumors.
+In collaboration with Massachusetts Eye and Ear Infirmary, Mass General for Children offers a combined Pediatric Head and Neck Clinic for patients with head and neck tumors.

 Rhabdomyosarcoma in Children